-- 22. The structure of ArtsEd means there are Higher Education (HE) students who are aged 18 andover studying onsite as well as Day School and Sixth Form (DSSF) pupils.
-The Day School classrooms and studios are secured from the rest of the building by security doors and only pupils, trustees and staff from DSSF can access these areas. - 23.
-All staff members including temporary staff, Day School and Sixth Form pupils and Higher Education studentsmust carry an identity badge attached to the appropriately colour-coded lanyard and worn around their necks whilst in the building or on ArtsEd designated sites.
-The lanyard must be fully visible and not obstructed by clothing. - 24.
-In addition, Day School pupils are supervised by staff members when they are in communal areas such as the canteen or foyer and the entire building has CCTV cameras which are monitored by the Facilities and IT Departments.
+- 25. The structure of ArtsEd means there are Higher Education (HE) students who are aged 18 and over studying onsite as well as Day School and Sixth Form (DSSF) pupils.
+The Day School classrooms and studios are secured from the rest of the building by security doors and only pupils and staff from DSSF can access these areas. - 26.
+All staff members including temporary staff, Sixth Form pupils and Higher Education students must carry an identity badge attached to the appropriately colour-coded lanyard and worn around their necks whilst in the building or on ArtsEd designated sites.
+The lanyard must be fully visible and not obstructed by clothing. - 27.
+In addition, Day School pupils are supervised by staff members when they are in communal areas such as the canteen or foyer and the entire building has CCTV cameras which are monitored by the IT Department.
 For lanyards and colour references, please see Appendix 17 of this Policy.
 Also please refer to ArtsEd's Lanyard Policy.